JamesHertz/Grades-Manager/README.md

 ## Changes:

-- [ ] rethink how the app will interact with the database
+- [ ] probably I will have to make a class to wrap the interaction with sql.